Somatic Tools for Helping Children Process Grief

 6. Creative and sensory activities

-Somatic work does not always look like "therapy."
+Somatic work does not always look like therapy.
 It can be woven into everyday activities.

+Play dough or clay.
 Squeezing, rolling, pounding, and shaping dough engages the hands and provides sensory feedback.
 Many children process grief through their hands.

+Sand or water play.
 The tactile experience of sand or water is naturally regulating.
 Children can pour, scoop, build, and destroy without words.

+Drawing or scribbling.
 Not art therapy in a formal sense, but simply moving a crayon or pencil across paper.
 Fast, slow, heavy, light.
 Following the body's impulse.

+Music and rhythm.
 Drumming, clapping, or tapping rhythms helps regulate the nervous system.
 Repetitive beats are soothing.

+Weighted blankets or soft toys.
 Deep pressure is calming.
 A weighted blanket, a heavy cushion, or holding a soft toy provides proprioceptive input that soothes the nervous system.

 7. Nature-based somatic tools